In this guide, we will show you how to send your first email with Cakemail Next-gen.

 The Access Token is what you will need to make the next API call.
 Before you can send your first email, you will need to create and confirm your first Sender.
 This step is required so we can make sure you have access to the mailbox of that sender.

-Add your first confirmed sender
+Add your first sender

 To create your first sender, you will call the Add a sender endpoint along with a name and an email address.